-How to harvest your fridge
+How to harvest your fridge and freezer

 It’s the familiar 5 pm panic.
 You have an hour to get dinner on the table, with no idea what you’re going to cook and no energy to brave the supermarket.